Ukraine Denies Loss Of Maryinka To Russia

-(MENAFN- IANS) Kiev, Dec 26 (IANS) Ukrainian military spokesman Oleksandr Shtupun has reportedly denied the reports that Russian forces have gained full control of the town of Maryinka in the eastern Donetsk region.
+KIEV, Dec 26 (NNN-UNIAN) – Ukrainian military spokesman, Oleksandr Shtupun, yesterday, denied reports that Russian forces have gained full control of the town of Maryinka, in the eastern Donetsk region, the Interfax-Ukraine news agency reported.

-"Battles for Maryinka continue ...
-It is incorrect to talk about the complete capture of Maryinka," Shtupun, the spokesperson for Ukraine's Tavria Defense Forces, was quoted as saying by the Interfax-Ukraine news agency.
+“Battles for Maryinka continue ...
+It is incorrect to talk about the complete capture of Maryinka,” Shtupun, the spokesperson for Ukraine's Tavria Defence Forces, was cited as saying.

 Currently, the Ukrainian military troops remain within the administrative boundaries of Maryinka, but the city has been completely destroyed, the spokesman said.